Code-Institute-Submissions/MilestoneProject1-TheMonkees/README.md

 13/3 Added all information for the band and Band Members.
 20/3 All styles for the about page uploaded to the new format.
 More media responsivity.
-*credit for the information of "The Band" section comes from Wikipedia*
+*credit for the information of "The Band" section comes from Wikipedia* all information on this page comes from https://en.wikipedia.org/wiki/The_Monkees

 ### Events Page
 This contain's a very simple photo carousel of events and a list of dates